 For many companies, the annual year-end holiday party is their biggest chance to recognize and celebrate their employees.

-As companies across the globe adapt to remote work, you may be stuck on how you can create a festive environment for your virtual company holiday party this year!
+As companies across the globe have adapted to remote work, you may be stuck on how to create a festive environment for your virtual company holiday party this year!

-Even under strange circumstances, it’s important to show how much you appreciate your employees.
-It might—dare we say it?—be more important than ever.
-We’ve all been through a lot, but showing your appreciation doesn’t have to cost much money or include mailing out mini ice sculptures. 😉
+With increasing economic uncertainty and the ever-persistent Great Resignation, it’s important to show how much you appreciate your employees.
+It might be—dare we say it?—more important than ever.
+We’ve all been through a lot these last several years, but showing your appreciation doesn’t have to cost much money or include mailing out mini ice sculptures. 😉

 But first, some general tips

 Let’s go over some general tips to help you host the best remote holiday party.
-Or else you can jump straight to our 17 remote holiday ideas!! 🎉🎄🎁
+Or you can jump straight to our 17 remote holiday ideas!! 🎉🎄🎁

 Use Zoom rooms to recreate small group and one-on-one interactions

-One of the company holiday party’s best parts is the one-on-one and group interactions you have with colleagues.
+One of the best parts about company holiday parties is the one-on-one and group interactions you can have with colleagues.
 Thanks to Zoom breakout rooms, you can recreate that feeling.
 Throughout the gathering, break your employees into small groups and provide an ice breaker to get the conversation started.
 Using Zoom rooms is especially important if you have a large number of employees on your roster.

 Spotlight employees throughout the night

 A remote party is different from a party you host in person.
-Make sure to plan, brainstorm conversation topics, and arrange activities!
+Make sure to plan and brainstorm conversation topics, and organize activities!

 Plus, to keep everyone’s attention, try dispersing employee awards throughout the night instead of having a big award ceremony at the end.